TL;DR

 Integration with Fitness Tracking

-Kenso's integration with Apple Health means your scale data automatically appears alongside your training metrics, creating a complete picture of your progression.
-This holistic view helps identify when strength gains correlate with muscle mass increases or when cutting phases affect performance.
+Kenso reads from Apple Health, so scale data synced into HealthKit sits alongside the training metrics Kenso already tracks — giving you a fuller picture of your progression.
+This view helps you notice when strength gains line up with muscle mass increases, or when a cutting phase starts to affect performance.

 How to Choose the Right Smart Scale

-• Prioritize consistency over absolute accuracy - Look for scales with stable, repeatable readings rather than perfect precision
+• Prioritize consistency over absolute accuracy - Look for scales with stable, repeatable readings rather than chasing perfect precision

 • Evaluate metric importance - Don't pay extra for measurements you won't actually use in your training decisions